There are 2 ways a charitable trust board can be put into liquidation.

 Liquidation by resolution of the board

 A society incorporated as a charitable trust board can be put into liquidation by a resolution of its members.
-By law, this requires two general meetings of the trust board to confirm the decision.
+By law, this requires 2 general meetings of the trust board to confirm the decision.

 The process is equivalent to the liquidation of a company by resolution of its shareholders under the Companies Act 1993, and is treated in the same way.
+A liquidator must be a licensed insolvency practitioner.

 A trust board should take advice from its accountant and solicitor before considering this procedure.